CopernicaMarketingSoftware/Documentation/Mailerq/4.0/rabbitmq-config.md

 queue, and a mail comes in for an address that is on that list, the message will not be dropped in a the "inbox" queue, but in the "local" queue instead.

-And if the local email turns out to be not a normal type of email, but some kind of delivery report (or some other kind of report), the message is not even placed in the "inbox" queue but goes to the "reports" queue instead:
+If the local email turns out to be not a normal type of email, but some kind of delivery report (or some other kind of report), the message is not even placed in the "inbox" queue but goes to the "reports" queue instead.
+To summarize:

 * inbox queue: regular incoming messages
 * local queue: incoming messages for local recipient addresses